ernst-schwaiger/crypto_prot/c_crypto_libs/README.md

 * Client uses a command line parameter to determine which library to use
 * Server detects from clients request message which library to use

-`ICryptoWrapper` interface decouples protocol implementation from the library idiosyncracies.
+`ICryptoWrapper` interface decouples protocol implementation from the library idiosyncrasies.
 For each of the libraries a wrapper class implements that interface.
 Once the client/server application knows which library to use, it fetches the appropriate instance of `ICryptoWrapper`, then uses it to implement the protocol.